Erik-orange/ES6-Data_Structures_-_Algos/README.md

 ___

-## Linked List Patterns for Interview Questions
+## :books: Linked List Patterns for Interview Questions

 Most linked list problems are solved using 1 to 3 pointers.
 Sometimes we move them in tandem or individually.